aschak/QClone/README.md

 - [ ] Log in / Log out
 - [ ] Create, read, edit, and delete questions
 - [ ] Create, read, edit, and delete answers to questions
-- [ ] Tag questions with multiple tags, view questions by tag
+- [ ] Tag questions with multiple tags
-- [ ] Upvote questions, view questions sorted by upvotes
 - [ ] Search for questions by question title

 ## Design Docs